Home » How to Match into a Neurology Residency Program

 Types of Applicants Considered for Neurology Residency:

-• International Grads (U.S. and non-U.S.) will not face significant barriers matching into neurology in most cases: 36% of US programs often interview US IMGs, while 28% often interview non-US IMGs.
-Only 4% and 8% report never interviewing US and non-US IMGs, respectively.
+• International Grads (U.S. and non-U.S.) should not face barriers matching into neurology in most cases.
+50% of US programs often interview US IMGs, while 45% often interview non-US IMGs.
+Based on the 2022 survey, 9% and 6% report never interviewing US and non-US IMGs, respectively.
 While this factor may lower how competitive your application is in a few cases, it is not prohibitive for this field.

-• Osteopathic graduates have a good chance to match into neurology: No programs reported never interviewing DO seniors.
-Only 16% of programs will never interview DO grads, and the same percentage never rank them.
-76% of US neurology programs report interviewing DO seniors often.
-For the 24% of programs that seldom interview DO seniors, it is worth doing your research to identify these programs so that you can best increase your chances of matching.
+• Osteopathic graduates have a good chance to match into neurology.
+Only 7% of programs will never interview DO grads.
+67% of US neurology programs report interviewing DO seniors often.
+For the 26% of programs that seldom interview DO seniors, it is worth doing your research to identify these programs so that you can best increase your chances of matching.

 SOAP Communications for Neurology